xMartin/php-introduction/09_more_on_functions.md

 ## Default values for arguments

 Sometimes a function doesn't need all of it's arguments for every call.
 It can be useful to provide default values for them.
-That way, a function may be used more conveniently wothout having to specify all arguments.
+That way, a function may be used more conveniently without having to specify all arguments.

 ```php
 <?php